QVS Fellow Policies

 Good judgment should prevent the possibility of a conflict of interest arising.
 If a Fellow engages in any activity or transaction which might cause a conflict between personal and organizational interests, however, information about that potential conflict must be disclosed in advance to the City Coordinator.

-8. No Payment for Work at Site Placements Policy
+9. No Payment for Work at Site Placements Policy

 QVS is a comprehensive year of service program and not a paid job.
-Our program exists to help non-profit organizations (who would otherwise be unable to pay a full time employee) expand their ability to accomplish their work.
-In return, you are gaining valuable professional experience and exposure to the nonprofit industrial complex and all of its nuances.
+Our program exists to help non-profit organizations (who would otherwise be unable to pay a full-time employee) expand their ability to accomplish their work.
+In return, you are gaining valuable professional experience and exposure to the non-profit industrial complex and all of its nuances.

 It is important for the equality and integrity of the QVS program that all agency placements follow the same compensation guidelines and not pay you anything directly for work performed as part of your job description.
-QVS will pay your stipend before the beginning of each month; the amount stipend received each month shall be irrespective of the number of hours you work.
+QVS will pay your stipend before the beginning of each month; the stipend amount received each month shall be irrespective of the number of hours you work.

 Pin It on Pinterest